pal03377/master-thesis/thesis.typ

 //   * Feedback suggestion generation is initiated after a tutor requests a submission
 // - There could be synchronization issues for example if the submission selection takes too long and another tutor starts the assessment in the meantime, getting the response from Athena faster and therefore two tutors would assess the same submission.
 We prevented that by introducing an additional check in the Artemis server that checks if the submission is already being assessed by another tutor.
 If that is the case, the tutor gets a new random submission to assess.
 The integration of Athena into Artemis demands a robust global software control mechanism to ensure a smooth operation between the two systems.
-By choosing to keep Athena independent, we ensure that changes or updates to Athena don't inadvertently impact Artemis's core functions.
+By choosing to keep Athena independent, we ensure that changes or updates to Athena do not inadvertently impact Artemis's core functions.

 We adopt an event-driven design where events in Artemis trigger activities in Athena.
 For instance, when an exercise's due date arrives, Athena's submission processing is initiated, ensuring timely feedback later on.